- How do I get a free library card?

 Do you have a Book Discussion Group or other programs for adults?

 Our book discussion groups meet once a month from September through May at the Library.
 The evening group meets at 7 pm on the second Wednesday of the month.
 The afternoon group meets at 1 pm on the third Wednesday of the month.
 During the summer we offer the “Hot Titles” reading group, which tackles critically acclaimed and best-selling books.
+Learn more and see this year’s picks n our Book Groups page.

 Additionally, the Library offers a wide variety of programs for adults, including our Cookbook Club, a monthly drawing class, and weekly meditation.